How to Compensate for Half-Life of Ozone in Water

 However, in real-life, we inject ozone into the water 24/7, constantly adding it and maintaining the concentration, not instantly.

 Therefore, the idea is to inject enough ozone into the pool to compensate for the half-life of ozone destruction, allowing us to have a constant desired residual ozone concentration in the water.

 As an example of using the above information, let us say we need to maintain a concentration of 0.1 ppm in the pool water.

 We know that 1ppm=1 g/m3

-It is understandable that every 12 minutes 10 grams of ozone dissolved in the water becomes a 5 g, 2.5 g, 1.25 g…, etc., we will have to inject more ozone to compensate for it.
+Understandably, every 12 minutes, 10 grams of ozone dissolved in the water becomes 5 g, 2.5 g, 1.25 g…, etc., and we will have to inject more ozone to compensate for it.

 If we divide the amount of ozone required by the half-life of ozone in water, we will get the amount of ozone required to be injected every hour to compensate for it.